Improving lives by providing health, education and disability services to people from all backgrounds.

 OCCUPATIONAL THERAPIST & FOUNDER

-Melody is an Occupational Therapist with over 20 years experience.
-She is passionate about assisting vulnerable people in the community to access health, disability and education services.
+Melody is an experienced Occupational Therapist who graduated in 2000.
+After working for 20 years in state and federally funded health services, Melody followed her passion for assisting vulnerable people in the community to access health, disability and education services and opened Range Allied Health in 2020.

-She has a Graduate Certificate in Tertiary and Adult Education and experience in developing and delivering training in Registered Training Organisations and Universities.
+Melody also has a Graduate Certificate in Tertiary and Adult Education and experience in developing and delivering training in Registered Training Organisations and Universities. -

 Dilveen Khider